Jawshua-S/retroBat-api-doc-/README.md

 - View settings
 - Change settings

-The API is meant to work with RetroBat's core functionalities, allowing seamless cotntrol and management of the Retrobat's emulators and systems.
+The API is meant to work with RetroBat's core functionalities, allowing seamless control and management of the Retrobat's emulators and systems.
 ## Base URL
 http://localhost:8080/api
 ## Authentification